FD&C Blue No. 1

-Brilliant Blue is a greenish blue dye that adds a blue shade in applications.
+Brilliant blue is a greenish blue dye that adds a blue shade in applications.
 The colorant is principally the disodium salt of ethyl [4-p- [ethyl (m-sulfobenzyl) amino] -α−(o-sulfophenyl) benzylidene] -2,5-cyclohexadien-1-ylidene] (m-sulfobenzyl)ammonium hydroxide inner salt with smaller amounts of isomeric disodium salts of ethyl [4-p- [ethyl (p-sulfobenzyl) amino] -α – (o-sulfophenyl) benzylidene]-2,5-cyclohexadien-1-ylidene] (p-sulfobenzyl)ammonium hydroxide inner salt and ethyl [ 4-p-[ethyl (o-sulfobenzyl) amino] α-(o-sulfophenyl) benzylidene] -2,5-cyclohexadien-1-ylidene] (o-sulfobenzyl) ammonium hydroxide inner salt.
-Brilliant Blue FCF is soluble in water and slightly soluble in ethanol.
+Brilliant blue is soluble in water and slightly soluble in ethanol.

-Brilliant Blue FCF adds a distinctive, bright blue hue to confections, beverages, cereals, frozen dairy desserts, popsicles, cakes and cupcakes, chewing gum, frostings and icings.
+Brilliant blue adds a distinctive, bright blue hue to confections, beverages, cereals, frozen dairy desserts, popsicles, cakes and cupcakes, chewing gum, frostings and icings.

-Brilliant Blue is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
+Brilliant blue FCF (INS No. 133) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
 There are more than 50 food categories for which Brilliant Blue is approved, which are published in the General Standard of Food Additives (GSFA).

 Evaluation of certain food additives: eighty-fourth report of the Joint FAO/WHO Expert Committee on Food Additives (WHO technical report series; no. 1007) 2017.
 Available online